cliftbar/FlaPyDisaster/FlaPyDisaster/static/markdown/hurricane_documentation.md

 * cp_mb
   * Unit: Millibars
-  * Not Required: Ignored if vmax_kts is provided
+  * Optional: Ignored if vmax_kts is provided
   * Minimum central pressure at the current point.
 Used to calculate the maximum gradient wind speed (10-min 10m) at the point if it is not provided.
 * r_nmi